 Pro Tip #1 (possibly THE most important tip!): Add clear directions for your students in the appropriate text box.
 Consider rewarding your students for reading your instructions by including bonus words that they must include in the comment box when they submit their assignment.
 This will help your students develop the habit of reading instructions.
 Save time by keeping a document of directions that you can copy/paste from and make minor changes to as you create new assignments!

-Pro Tip #2: The Assessment tolerance defaults to “Easy” – keep it there until you really see a need to challenge your students further!
+Pro Tip #2: The Assessment tolerance defaults to “Level 1” – keep it there until you really see a need to challenge your students further!

-Pro Tip #3: You can turn any assignment into a sight reading assignment in the Advanced Options below your assignment instructions.
-Activate the sight reading toggle and you’ll discover a study time slider to customize how long students can study before they record.
+Pro Tip #3: You can turn any assignment into a sight reading assignment in the Additional Features section.
+Activate the sight reading toggle and easily specify a study time for your students.

 Pro Tip #4: When setting the tempo parameters, consider setting the tempo to “At Least” ___ and encouraging your students to choose a tempo where they can get their best score or are most proud of their performance.

-When you choose how an assignment should be graded, you will need to add items from My Criteria that will act as a rubric.
-If you solely select the Assessment Grade criterion, the Assessment tool alone will provide the final score.
-While students will always be able to see an assessment score after a recording, teachers can add other criteria that make the most sense for the assignment.
+When you choose how an assignment should be graded, you may use the MakeMusic Cloud assessment score or create your own rubric.
+If you select to Submit Grade Automatically, the MakeMusic Cloud assessment score alone will provide the final score.
+While students will always be able to see an assessment score after a recording, teachers can add other criteria that make the most sense for the assignment with a rubric.

 Pro Tip #5: Add criteria that you can use on multiple assignments because these custom items will be available to you in future assignments that you create!
 Consider making use of criteria such as “Musicality”, “Evidence of Practice”, or even “Reflection in Comments” to use as additional pieces of the final score that are teacher assessed.